Why Debts Discharged in Bankruptcy Are Not Taxable Income

 Be sure to attach the form because the lender is also obligated to submit a copy of Form 1099-C to the Internal Revenue Service.
 It could raise a flag if you simply don't include the amount on your tax return without any supporting explanation or documentation.

-Debts Canceled Before You Filed for Bankruptcy
+How to Report Debts Discharged Before You Filed for Bankruptcy

 Bankruptcy can only cancel debts that exist at the time you file.
 The debt is gone if you've already received a Form 1099-C. It's been turned into income, and bankruptcy doesn't erase income.